Arjun-P-Manoj/smart-transport-system/README.md

 ## 🧠 Key Features

 ### 🔐 User Registration
-- User enters basic details (name, contact)
+- User enters basic details (name, contact, password)
 - Face is captured using webcam
 - Facial embeddings are generated and stored in database